 What can you get during Bunny Day?

 In the past, Bunny Day rewards were dished out by Zipper in exchange for tickets found inside eggs hidden all around the village.
+When you find an egg, try not to eat it, if you can.
+The eggs work in a similar manner as fruit, so they can give you a boost if you really need to move those trees and rocks.
+Otherwise, saving them for crafting is the best way to go.
 In New Horizons, the idea of collecting eggs remains the same, but they’re used as DIY materials to craft these items instead.

 Zipper will give you one of these recipes to get you started, but it’s up to you to find the rest.
-Friendly villagers will sometimes rush over to give you one they’ve found, whereas others can be found in colorful balloons floating across the sky.
-Most will hold Sky Eggs, but keep your eyes peeled and you’ll grab a bunch of new recipes from these airborne presents in no time.
+Friendly villagers will sometimes be crafting these recipes and will share them with you, whereas others can be found in colorful balloons floating across the sky.
+Most will hold Sky Eggs, but keep your eyes peeled, and you’ll grab a bunch of new recipes from these airborne presents in no time.

 Bunny Day Set Recipes